 If you have noticed tomato leaf spots and the lower leaves turning yellow, you may have tomato early blight alternaria.
-This tomato disease causes damage to the leaves, stems and even the fruit of the plant.
+This tomato disease causes damage to the leaves, stems, and even the fruit of the plant.
 Keep reading to learn more about what causes tomato early blight alternaria and how to treat leaf spot.

 What Causes Tomato Leaf Spots?

+Alternaria Alternata, or tomato early blight alternaria, is a fungus that can cause cankers and plant leaf spots on tomato plants.
+It normally occurs during hot weather when there has been a significant amount of rain and humidity.
+Plants that have been damaged are particularly susceptible to being infected by tomato early blight alternaria.
 When a plant is infected with Alternaria Alternata, it will normally appear first on the lower leaves of the plant in the form of plant leaf spots that are either brown or black.
 These tomato leaf spots will eventually migrate to the stem and even the fruit of the tomato.
 These spots are actually cankers and can eventually overtake a plant and kill it.